mapo80/image-forgery-scanner/README.md

 dataset (milliseconds on a typical container).
 The last row shows the category average.

+The times were recorded by the `DatasetTests.Measure_Processing_Times` test.
+Each file was processed once with every available detector.
+On the reference machine an authentic photo takes about **3.5&nbsp;s**, while tampered images average slightly above **3.5&nbsp;s**.

 ### Authentic

 | Image | ms |